FOREX-Euro steadies; Aussie hit by weak China, domestic data

 Expectations of a looser U.S. monetary policy could support the euro in the run-up to the Fed’s policy meeting on Sept 12-13, traders said.

-The euro has been also underpinned by intense speculation that the ECB will s oon u nveil its strategy to tackle the euro zone’s debt crisis, probably at its policy meeting on Thursday.
+The euro has been also underpinned by intense speculation that the ECB will this week unveil its strategy to tackle the euro zone’s debt crisis, probably at its policy meeting on Thursday.

 ECB President Mario Draghi skipped the weekend’s Jackson Hole retreat to try to smooth over a deep rift within the ECB over the bond scheme that is increasingly being played out in public.